 They also filter out known email complainers with their Abuse Email Checker feature so you have the option to remove subscribers who may be consistently marking your emails as spam which affects your email domain by making it look less reputable to email managers like Gmail.

 Plus, we like the added bonus ZeroBounce offers of adding personal data like names to our contacts so we can address our email subscribers by name in our email campaigns if we want to.
 It just adds a level of personalization which can make our email newsletters seem more personable.

 As far as integrations go, they connect to so many other platforms—check out the ZeroBounce integrations page for the full list.
-This just makes it a more seamless connection with the rest of your apps stack which is an option we appreciate.
-Highlights of their integrations list include Shopify, BigCommerce, Slack, MailChimp, Gmail, Facebook, Cloudflare, Asana, and much more.
+This just makes it a more seamless connection with the rest of your app stack which is an option we appreciate.
+Highlights of their integrations list include Shopify, BigCommerce, Slack, Mailchimp, Gmail, Facebook, Cloudflare, Asana, and much more.
 Note, however, that while some of their integrations are built-in, others only work via third-party or Zapier connections.

 ZeroBounce’s Pros & Cons